phil7j/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+1. Explain the difference between `Relational Databases` and `SQL`.

+    This is a strange question, because SQL is a relational database and all relational databases use SQL.
+A relational database describes the form of the data.
+In SQL the data is related to each other through columns and rows.

-- [ ] Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+    Tables need a primary key because its the main way to identify that row.
+You can use that key in other tables to relate data between them.

-- [ ] What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+    These are called foreign keys.
+They are extremely important if you want to join tables or do anything with data on separate tables.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a *many to many* relationship between two tables.

+    For a many to many relationship we will need to make a new table that holds the foreign keys of each side of the many to many relationship.

 ## Minimum Viable Product